JuliaStats/GLM.jl/docs/src/index.md

 !!! warning

   In the old API, weights were passed as `AbstractVectors` and were silently treated in the internal computation of standard errors and related quantities as `FrequencyWeights`.
   Passing weights as `AbstractVector` is still allowed for backward compatibility, but it is deprecated.
 When weights are passed following the old API, they are now coerced to `FrequencyWeights` and a deprecation warning is issued.

-The specific type of the weights selected will affect the variance of the estimated coefficients and, for `FrequencyWeights`, calculations involving the variance such as `likelihood`, `deviance`, `nulllikelihood`, `nulldeviance`.
-The fit of the model is the same regardless of the type of weights.
+The type of the weights will affect the variance of the estimated coefficients and the quantities involving this variance.
+The coefficient point estimates will be the same regardless of the type of weights.

 ```jldoctest weights
 julia> loglikelihood(m_aweights)